limestonenetworks/statuspage/README.markdown

 ## FAQ
 * If you receive the error ```Fatal error: Class 'SQLite3' not found```, then your PHP instance does not have the SQLite3 module loaded.

+## License

+This project is distributed under the GNU GPL v3 license which can be found in COPYING.